Imagine a great play list, the wind in your face and the freedom of the…

 Canadians drink more fruit juice per capita than any other country.

-Canada is home to 48 national parks and national park reserves, 167 national historic sites and four marine conservation areas.
+Canada is home to 48 national parks and national park reserves, 172 national historic sites administered by Parks Canada and four marine conservation areas.
+(There are 997 National Historic Sites with most administered by either private entities or other levels of government other than Parks Canada.)

-The only walled city north of Mexico is Québec.
-Itt was also the first city in North America to be placed on UNESCO’s World Heritage Sites list.
+The only walled city north of Mexico is Québec City.
+It was also the first city in North America to be placed on UNESCO’s World Heritage Sites list.

 The Rideau Canal in Ottawa, A UNESCO world heritage site, has the world’s longest skating rink in the winter.

-There are 15 world heritage sites in Canada.
+There are 20 UNESCO World Heritage Sites in Canada.
 The one with the most interesting name is Head-Smashed-In Buffalo Jump.

-A 9.3 kg lobster is the largest documented lobster caught.
-It was caught in Nova Scotia in 1977.
+A 20.14 kg lobster is the largest documented lobster caught.
+It was caught off the coast of Nova Scotia in 1977.

 The muskox has an inner fur layer that is finer than cashmere and can be spun into wool that is very much warmer than sheep’s wool.
 If you knew that then you probably knew it was called qiviut.